morgancdj/candy/README.md

 # candy
-Not at all useful, ok to delete
+Not at all useful, ok to delete!!!